TeppoJouttenus/curating/modules/modules.md

 # Submit Links

 The workflow for submitting links is the same for users and curators.
 You have to be logged in on outlearn.com to submit a link.
 Go to our [Contribute a Link](https://pilot.outlearn.com/links/contribute) page, paste in a link and optionally add suggested tags.
-We are considering additional ways to make this easy such as a bookmarklet, Chrome plugin, etc. If you have opinions on how to make link submissions as easy as possible, please share them in Slack.
+We will soon have a bookmarklet to submit links easily and are considering additional ways to submit such as a Chrome plugin, etc. If you have opinions on how to make link submissions as easy as possible, please share them in Slack.

 We aim to automate as much of the link submission as possible with foragers that go through pre-selected web resources and submit links automatically for review.
 What we ask you to do is to find things that the foragers are missing and give us feedback so that we improve the sources and filters used in the foragers.
 You can take a look at the individual topic stream on outlearn.com to see what's missing.
 We also have a quick filter in the admin tools to search for URL's so you can see what has already been submitted.
 Instructions and admin access to search through submitted links are coming soon.